Orinoco goose: Description

 The Orinoco goose is 61 to 76 cm long.
 Males weigh about 1.8 kg and females about 1.3 kg.
 Adult males have an off-white head, neck, and breast with slight buffy streaks on the nape and buffy scalloping on the breast.
 Their mantle is gray with white scalloping.
 They have an orange band across the upper mantle and onto the sides of the breast and flanks and a crescent of dark brown behind the flanks.
 Their undertail coverts are white.
 Their wings are black with a wide white speculum.
-Their bill has a black maxilla and a mostly red mandible and their legs and feet are bright salmon red.
-Adult females have a similar pattern as the male, but have a drab wash on their crown and nape, less orange on the flanks, and darker scalloping on the sides of the belly.
+Also, their bill has a black maxilla and a mostly red mandible and their legs and feet are bright salmon red.
+Adult females have a similar pattern as the males but have a drab wash on their crown and nape, less orange on the flanks, and darker scalloping on the sides of the belly.
 Their legs and feet are more a dull orange than bright red.

 Distribution and habitat

 The Orinoco goose is found from Venezuela south through Colombia, eastern Ecuador, eastern Peru, and Bolivia into far northern Argentina and in a broad swath across central Brazil.
-An isolated population spans the northern Brazil-Guyana border.
+An isolated population spans the northern Brazil–Guyana border.
 Though the IUCN range map includes French Guiana, Suriname, and Paraguay, the South American Classification Committee of the American Ornithological Society has no records in the first two countries and records only as a vagrant in Paraguay.

-The Orinoco goose inhabits wet savanna and the edges of large freshwater wetlands in the wet season, and in the dry season is also found on river beaches and oxbow lakes in the Amazon Basin.
+The Orinoco goose inhabits wet savanna and the edges of large freshwater wetlands in the wet season and in the dry season, it is also found on river beaches and oxbow lakes in the Amazon Basin.